 Status of employer.
-Your years of service will only include periods during which your employer was a qualified employer.
+Your years of service include only periods during which your employer was a qualified employer.
 Your plan administrator can tell you whether or not your employer was qualified during all your periods of service.

 Service with one employer.
-Generally, you cannot count service for any employer other than the one who maintains your 403(b) account.
+Generally, you cannot count service for any employer other than the one who maintains your 403(b) ac-

 Church employee.
 If you are a church employee, treat all of your years of service with related church organizations as years of service with the same employer.
-For more information about church employees, see chapter 7.
+For more information about church employees, see chapter 7 if you are figuring your MAC for 2001.
+If you are figuring your MAC for 2002, see chapter 9.

 Self-employed ministers.
-If you are a selfemployed minister, your years of service include full and part years in which you have been treated as employed by a tax-exempt organization that is a qualified employer.
+If you are a self-employed minister, your years of service include full and part years in which you have been treated as employed by a tax-exempt organization that is a qualified employer.